SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/open.md

 2. Select a resource or user directly, or click a user group ![icon][img1].
 You can then select from a list of all people linked to this group of SuperOffice CRM users.

-3. The diary of the other user or resource opens and their name (not your own) is displayed at the top right of the **Diary** screen.
+3. The diary of the other user or resource opens and their name (not your own) is displayed at the upper right of the **Diary** screen.
 The activities list of the other user or resource is also displayed.

 > [!NOTE]
 > Other users are displayed with the ![icon][img2] icon and red underlining, while resources are displayed with the ![icon][img3] icon and blue underlining.